Dans-labs/dariah/docs/Dux.md

 ### display
 Turns the visibility of notification panel on or off.

-Other components can issue notifactions easily, either by importing these actions, or by dispatching the right actions themselves.
+Other components can issue notifications easily, either by importing these actions, or by dispatching the right actions themselves.
 The helper function [accessData](Lib#server) can issue notifications.
-These notifications are given a the type `async` and convey a status `pending`, `success`, or `error`.
+These notifications are given the type `async` and convey a status `pending`, `success`, or `error`.

 Reducer